FIH Group: 2016–present: FIH Group

 September 2016 the group changed its name to FIH Group plc to more properly reflect the balance of the group's activities which are now predominantly in Europe and the UK.
 Despite this change of name, the group's Falklands business, the Falklands Islands Company ("FIC"), remains a core part of the Group.

 In February 2017 Staunton Holdings made a takeover offer of £3 per share with a total value of £37.3 Million.
-In March, Dolphin fund owned by billionaire Eduardo Elsztain requested information about the company in order to make its own takeover bid.
+In March, Dolphin fund requested information about the company in order to make its own takeover bid.
 In response Staunton reduced the requirement of 90% of the share capital to be purchased from the offer to 50%.
 The announcement of a potential takeover by an Argentinian group gained press coverage due to the highly political nature of the islands.
 In April, Staunton Holdings' offer failed to gain enough shares, resulting in a withdrawal of the takeover and sale of Blackfish's (a Staunton affiliated company) 20% shareholding in the company.

 In November 2021 the Board announced that John Foster would step down from his position as CEO after 17 years and be succeeded by Stuart Munro.